NVIDIA/TensorRT-LLM/examples/multimodal/README.md

 This document shows how to run multimodal pipelines with TensorRT-LLM, e.g. from image+text input modalities to text output.

+Multimodal models' LLM part has an additional parameter `--max_multimodal_len` compared to LLM-only build commands.
+Under the hood, `max_multimodal_len` and `max_prompt_embedding_table_size` are effectively the same concept, i.e., prepended/concatenated embeddings (either multimodal feature embeddings or prompt tuning embeddings) to the LLM input embeddings.
+The multimodal features from the visual encoder of shape `[batch_size, num_visual_features, visual_hidden_dim]` is flattened as `[batch_size * num_visual_features, visual_hidden_dim]` and passed like a prompt embedding table.

 ## BLIP2-T5

 1. Download Huggingface weights and convert original checkpoint to TRT-LLM checkpoint format